MaterializeInc/materialize/doc/user/content/sql/patterns/percentiles.md

 ## Using histograms to compute percentiles

 Histograms reduce the required memory by tracking a count for each unique value instead of tracking all values.
-Given an `input` table or view, the historgram for `values` is defined as follows:
+Given an `input` table or view, the histogram for `values` is defined as follows:

 ```
 CREATE VIEW histogram AS